2024 Solar Incentives Guide for Lansing, MI - Tax Credits & Rebates

 When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
 The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.

 The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
 The solar panels must have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
-Originally, the ITC covered 30% of all costs (panels, accessories, labor and equipment), although the amount has fluctuated slightly over the last few years between 26-30%.
+Originally, the ITC covered 30% of all costs (panels, accessories, labor and equipment), although the amount has fluctuated slightly over the years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives